pyusb/pyusb/docs/tutorial.rst

 .. [#] The interface number parameter is not used for most backends, and often can be
        safely ignored.

-.. [#] It's just a joke, don't take it serious.
+.. [#] It's just a joke, don't take it seriously.
 Many choices is better than no choice.

 .. _libusb: http://www.libusb.org
 .. _OpenUSB: http://openusb.wiki.sourceforge.net